ArindamDutta02082001/Spring_Starter/Major Project - Payment App Backend ( Microservices )/eureka/Readme.md

 Eureka serve ris basically is a service registry which registers all the services inside a microservice architecture project

+you have to install 2 depedency for a eurea server service eureka-server and for each clients another dedency eureka-discoery-client + change application.properties

 ![img.png](img.png)
 The micro service will send periodic signal to the eureka server and tell that service is alive